bittorrent/BTIPs/BTIPS/BTIP-20.md

 Merkle tree is a good way to prove the online status.And nobody can change the any node's value of merkle tree without changing it's merkle root.

 In this situation, the node can keep their online status to our centralized server.
-Centralized server sign a **Nonce** to the node.During the period time,very time the node report to centralized server,the **Nonce** will be increased(+1).Every day,every BTFS node will report a day-count **Nonce**.And centralized server collect all the node's report during this day.Build them as a merkle tree,save the tree to s3 or btfs publicly so that all nodes and community can check it.
+Centralized server sign a **Nonce** to the node.During the period time,very time the node report to centralized server, the **Nonce** will be increased(+1).
+Every day, every BTFS node will report a day-count **Nonce**.
+And centralized server collect all the node's report during this day.Build them as a merkle tree, save the tree to s3 or btfs publicly so that all nodes and community can check it.

-Then put this merkle root to online contract in BTTC chain.Now nobody can change all historical online proof.Every node can trust the data that centralized server provided by checking it's merkle root!
+Then put this merkle root to online contract in BTTC chain.Now nobody can change all historical online proof.
+Every node can trust the data that centralized server provided by checking it's merkle root!

 ## Rationale